StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 > [!IMPORTANT]
 > As of 2024.01.07...
 The Local Startup script does not work for me.
 I don't know what the solution is.
 It runs but the cpu affinity still gets reverted back to the old values.

-To solve the problem where everytime we make a change in sqm the cpu affinity gets reverted back.
+I can however solve the other problem where everytime we make a change in sqm the cpu affinity gets reverted back.
 We will need to modify sqm's init.d so that it starts the /root/performancetweak.sh script each time a change is made in sqm.
 To begin...